The Bankrate promise

 The loan amount you’re approved for will probably fall between $5,000 and $500,000.
 Most lenders, both online and traditional, advertise lending amounts within this range.
 However, if you need more cash, you may be able to find it.
 PNC Bank offers a business line of credit with a potential limit of up to $3 million.
 Bank of America lines of credit begin at $25,000 but have no set-in-stone ceiling.

-How big of a line of credit do you qualify for?
+How big of a business line of credit do you qualify for?

 Like a term loan or credit card, lenders will evaluate whether you are low- or high-risk before they decide how much money to make available to you.
 Even though you may never use your full line of credit, your lender will want to make sure you can pay it back if you do.

-Some factors your traditional or online lender will consider include:
+Some factors your traditional or online lender will consider are financial details and documentation, including

 - Your time in business